abego/yaml-sourcemap/README.md

 ![Mapping between YAML document text and Data (JSON pointer) ](abego-yaml-sourcemap-core/src/main/javadoc/org/abego/yaml/sourcemap/doc-files/breadcrumbs-demo.png)

-That application also is also a use case for "bidirectional mapping":
+That application is also a use case for "bidirectional mapping":

 - After a click in the YAML text (the source) the source map is used to find the address of the data created by the text at the click location.
 This address/JSON